 With more than 5,000 trees planted, school pledges for greener tomorrow

-Kolkata, July 30: Underlying the initiative to make the earth more greener far from the hustle-bustle of the city of Kolkata a school, Satish Chandra Memorial School in Chakdah, Nadia district of West Bengal have participated in a tree plantation event.
+Kolkata, July 30: Underlying the initiative to make the earth more greener, far from the hustle-bustle of the city of Kolkata, a school named Satish Chandra Memorial in Chakdah, Nadia district of West Bengal have organised a tree plantation event where they pledged to plant more than five thousand saplings.

-The school gave nearly five thousand saplings to it's students to plant it at home and click a photo with it.
+The school gave nearly five thousand saplings to it's students to plant it at their respective homes and click a photo with it.
 The students' love for nature have urged to create harmony among the people and adorn the Mother Earth by initiating to plant more than five thousand saplings.
 Students willingly came forward to contribute an amount of rupees twenty to make this event possible.

 Land grabbing is worsening the climate change menace, says report